 This blog post shows how a plain Kubernetes cluster is automatically created and configured on three arm64 devices using an orchestration tool called Ansible.
 The main focus relies on Ansible; other components that set up and configure the cluster are Docker, Kubernetes, Helm, NGINX, Metrics Server and Kubernetes Dashboard.
 Individual steps are covered more or […]

 In recent years, since the Internet has become available to almost anyone, application and runtime security is important more than ever.
 Be it an (unknown) application you download and run from the Internet or some server application you expose to the Internet, it’s almost certainly a bad idea to run apps without any security restrictions […]

 If you want to create videos using FFmpeg there is a basic pipeline setup to go with.
 We will first take a short overview over this pipeline and then focus on each individual section.

 Lifestreaming is the real deal of video today, however there aren’t that many content creation tools to choose from.
 YouTube, Facebook and Twitter are pushing hard to enable their users to stream vlogging-style content live from their phones with proprietary Apps, and OBS is used for Let’s Plays and Twitch streams.
 But when you want to stream […]

 Now that we’ve understood the basics, this second part will cover the most relevant container threats, their possible impact as well as existent countermeasures.
 Beyond that, a short overview of the most important sources for container threats will be provided.
 I’m pretty sure you’re not counting on most of them.
 Want to know more?

-Whenever we talk about multi-layered security, we always get to the see the image of an ancient medieval castle with high walls, moats and towers.
-In this post, we want to take a more present-time view on the concept of defense in depth.
-Therefore we are going to examine Chrome OS, the niche operation system for web users, and its techniques to keep its users save.
+In this post, we want to take a look on the concept of defense in depth.
+Therefore we are going to examine Chrome OS, the niche operation system for web users.